pachyderm/docs/content/2.4.x/deploy-manage/deploy/ingress/pach-ui-ingress.md

     ```
     You should see your Traefik pod, service, deployments.apps, and replicaset.app.

-    You can now access your Traefik Dashboard at http://127.0.0.1:9000/dashboard/ following the port-forward instructions (You can choose to apply your own Ingress Ressource instead.):
+    You can now access your Traefik Dashboard at http://127.0.0.1:9000/dashboard/ following the port-forward instructions (You can choose to apply your own Ingress resource instead.):
     ```s
     kubectl port-forward $(kubectl get pods --selector "app.kubernetes.io/name=traefik" --output=name) 9000:9000
     ```